thenajjar/FlaskTraining/README.md

 ```
 .env
 ```
-open .env file and add your twilio api keys to it and choose the environment you want to run your application as (production, deveolpment, testing)
+open .env file and add your twilio api keys to it and choose the environment you want to run your application as (production, development, testing)
 Change directory to src/database
 Make copy of database.ini.example and name it to be
 ```